Jennifer Openshaw: Professor at NYU

 Taught personal finance at the graduate school of engineering.

 Active Entrepreneur & Educator in female education

 Women's Financial Network

 In 1999, she started “Women's Financial Network”, developing business plans, raised capital and managed 30 for nation's first online financial services firm for women.

 Microsoft Money as advisor

 She served as "Realize Your Potential" spokesperson, educating women across the country.

 Financial Women's Association

 She was named the executive director of the Financial Women's Association.

 SuperFutures

 In 2009, developed online career readiness program to help high school students, including those at LA Alliance of Public Ready Schools.

+Girls With Impact

+In 2016, Openshaw founded this organization to help “equip all young women with the skills, tools, and network to succeed in business.”

 Personal

 She is married to Durant (“Randy”) Schwimmer.
 They met in a pastry shop in Florence, Italy.
 They have two children: Elizabeth and Gianna.